lesguillemets/qpbeaver/README.md

 - `--source-dir`, `-s` contains the PDFs to look for (subdirectories are also searched).
 Use the directory specified in `--out-dir` in the split command above.
 Defaults to `data/pdfs/` in this directory.
 - `--build-directive`, `-b` is a CSV file where parts to join are listed.
 - `--out`, `-o` is the output.
-If not specified, a new file with random name will be created under `build/` directory here.
+If not specified, a new file with a random name will be created under the `build/` directory here.

 `build.csv` should include one part (stem name of the PDF) per line, optionally followed by a comma and a name to use in the checklist that will be automatically appended to the PDF: